pineapplemachine/obj-permute-js/readme.md

 [![NPM version][npm-version-image]][npm-url]
 [![MIT License][license-image]][license]

-**@pinemach/obj-permute** is a small JavaScript package with a single concern: truncating datetime inputs to remove all precision past a given time unit.
+**@pinemach/obj-permute** is a small JavaScript package which can be used to iterate the list of objects representing every combination of attribute values as specified by an input object whose attributes refer to lists of possible values.

 You can read the full API documentation at **[pineapplemachine.github.io/obj-permute-js/](https://pineapplemachine.github.io/obj-permute-js/)**.